 Use soft sponges or dishcloths to keep them in good condition.

-7. Avoid stacking your pots and pansIf you have Teflon cookware, never store them on top of each other.
-This material is very sensitive to any abrasion and can be easily damaged.
+7. Avoid stacking your pots and pansNever store Teflon cookware on top of each other.
+This material is very sensitive to any sort of scratching and can be easily damaged.

 8. Dry your pans well before putting them away